 - A debtor can raise new finance during the preventive composition or restructuring process, with court approval.

-While the new Bankruptcy Law favours debtors by giving them greater flexibility and protections in the event of insolvency, it will remain to be seen how it will be implemented in practice and whether debtors make use of its provisions.
+While the new Bankruptcy Law favours debtors by giving them greater flexibility and protections in the event of insolvency, it remains to be seen how it will be implemented in practice and whether debtors make use of its provisions.
 Nevertheless, the introduction of an insolvency regime that offers protection and encourages restructuring to enable troubled businesses to survive what would otherwise have been a bankruptcy situation is welcome, and is a milestone development in the UAE’s business law landscape.

 Lastly, free zones enable 100 per cent foreign ownership.
 However, companies established in a particular free zone are limited to conducting their business within the designated geographic area of the free zone and thus prevented from engaging in commercial activity in the UAE outside the relevant free zone.